legends2k/blog/content/note/arch_hdd_nvme.md

 # Fix `/etc/fstab`

-Use `blkid` and fix the new partition UUIDs.
+Use `blkid` and fix UUIDs of new partitions.
 Using `genfstab` is an option but I fixed it manually.

 # Reinstall GRUB